paysuper/paysuper-docs/content/docs/payments/integration.md

 # Client-Server Integration with PaySuper API
 ***

-If your sales use cases are not suited [the client-only integration](/docs/payments/sdk-integration/), use the client-server integration with PaySuper API instead.
+You can use PaySuper API instead of [PaySuper JS SDK](/docs/payments/sdk-integration/) if you don't want to use JavaScript on your client.

 ***